John W. Welch, "The Testimony of Alma: 'Give Ear to My Words,"' in Religious Educator 11, no. 2 (2010): 67-87.

 John W. Welch

-John W. Welch (WELCHJ@lawgate.byu.edu) is the Robert K. Thomas Professor of Law at the J. Reuben Clark Law School at Brigham Young University.
+John W. Welch (WELCHJ@lawgate.byu.edu) was the Robert K. Thomas Professor of Law at the J. Reuben Clark Law School at Brigham Young University when this was written.

 Address given at Campus Education Week in August 2003 and rebroadcast on KBYU and BYUTV.

 In Alma 36, at the very beginning of his masterful blessing to his firstborn son, Helaman, Alma admonished, “My son, give ear to my words” (v.
 1).
 We would all do well to follow this counsel, to give special heed to the powerful testimony of Alma, and to recognize the doctrinal purity and power that permeates the texts of this remarkable father, teacher, prophet, high priest, chief judge, governor, soldier, and record keeper.
 It is hard to say enough about this spiritual, dynamic, and articulate disciple of Jesus Christ.